pymor/pymor/README.txt

     make doc

-inside root directory of the pyMOR source tree.
+inside the root directory of the pyMOR source tree.
 This will generate HTML documentation in 'docs/_build/html'.
 The documentation is also available online on Read the Docs.

 Cython extension modules
 ------------------------